koordinator-sh/koordinator/docs/proposals/scheduling/20260402-lambda-g-symmetric-exhaustion.md

 | **Total Stranded Nodes** | 92 | 0 | 44 | 59 | **34** |
 | **Total Monthly Waste** | $205,249 | $0 | $144,588 | $116,304 | **$67,975** |

-Note: MostAllocated shows 0 stranded and $0 waste because it packs so aggressively that most pods cannot schedule at all (660 pending out of 660 total).
+Note: MostAllocated shows 0 stranded and $0 waste because it packs so aggressively that most pods cannot schedule (schedule_rate near 0% in these scenarios).
 Its zeros are an artifact of having no placed pods to strand, not evidence of good scheduling.
+The Balance Score formula already incorporates schedule_rate (0.3 * schedule_rate * 100), which is why MostAllocated scores 70.0 across all scenarios -- a floor from the schedule_rate term, not genuine balance.

 ##### Key Observations